 - Check out organizations and employers.
-Use LinkedIn to research organizations you are interested in working for.
+Use LinkedIn to research and follow organizations you are interested in working for.
 Who works there?
 Are they hiring?
 Do they use LinkedIn to post opportunities?

 - Further your professional development through groups and connections.
 Joining groups and displaying the group badges on your profile are perfect ways to show your desire to connect to people with whom you have something in common as well as to find out what’s trending in your field.

 Getting Started with LinkedIn

 - Sign up for a LinkedIn account on linkedin.com.
 All you need is an email address.